7medo-77/monty/README.md

 # monty
 Monty project for ALX
-README for Monty repository for alx
+README for Monty repository for alx tasks mandatory and advanced